JamesLemony/jameslemony.github.io/content/Teaching/Tenses/Present Perfect Tense.md

 He hasn’t travelled overseas before.

 > [!INFO] Bazı time expression’lar, Present Perfect Tense’e yatkındır. **Fakat her zaman Present Perfect Tense kullanılacağı anlamına gelmez.** Last week, yesterday, last month, last year, 2000 gibi zaman bildiren kelimeler, Past Tense’e yatkındır.
 This week, today, this month gibi kelimeler ise Present Perfect Tense’e yatkındır.
+> He barrowed my car yesterday.
+> He has barrowed my car yesterday. *(Bu cümleler, ikisi de yesterday zarfını kullamasına rağmen, farklı tens'ler ile kurulabilir. İlk cümlede, arabamı geri aldığım anlamı çıkar. İkinci cümlede ise arabamın hala onda olduğu anlamı çıkar.)*
 >
 > Last month, I visited my brother three times.
 > This month, I have visited my brother twice.
 (O ay bitmediği için bir kere daha ziyaret edebilir.)
-> He barrowed my car yesterday.
-> He has barrowed my car yesterday. *(Bu cümleler, ikisi de yesterday zarfını kullamasına rağmen, farklı tens'ler ile kurulabilir. İlk cümlede, arabamı geri aldığım anlamı çıkar. İkinci cümlede ise arabamın hala onda olduğu anlamı çıkar.)*
-> He hasn’t eaten a lot today.
+> He has not eaten a lot today.
+> I have traveled to Europe twice in the last year.
+> She has completed two marathons since last month.
+> They have redecorated their house over the past summer.
+> He has eaten at that restaurant several times last month.
+> We have watched all the episodes of that TV series last week.
+> She has read three books in the last two months.
+> I have visited my grandparents twice in the past year.
+> They have gone on vacation three times in the last six months.
+> He has fixed the car twice since last year.
+> We have hosted dinner parties on numerous occasions in the past few months.

 > [!INFO] Bazı eylemler, bir kere yapıldıktan sonra, hayatınız boyunca yapılmış sayılır.
 Bu tarz cümlelerde, Present Perfect Tense kullanılır.
->
 > Have you been to Thailand?
 > Have you ever drunk alcohol before?
 > I have slept in a bunker before.
+> I have visited Paris three times.
+> She has never ridden a hot air balloon.
+> They have traveled to five different countries.
+> He has tasted sushi before, and he loved it.
+> We have seen that movie more than once.
+> She has met several famous celebrities.
+> I have never tried skydiving.
+> They have attended many music festivals.
+> He has climbed the tallest mountain in the region.
+> We have experienced some incredible adventures together.

 > [!EXAMPLE]
 > I have asked my parents to loan me some money.